romayalon/noobaa-core/docs/non_containerized_NSFS.md

 ## Create accounts and exported buckets configuration files - ##

-In order to create accounts and exported buckets see the management CLI instructions - [Bucket and Account Manage CLI](#bucket-and-account-manage-cli) <br />
+In order to create accounts and exported buckets see the NooBaa management CLI instructions - [NooBaa Bucket and Account Manage CLI](#bucket-and-account-manage-cli) <br />
 Design of Accounts and buckets configuration entities - [NonContainerizedNooBaa-S3](https://github.com/noobaa/noobaa-core/blob/master/docs/design/NonContainerizedNooBaa-S3Design.md). <br />
 **Note** - All required paths on the configuration files (bucket - path, account - new_buckets_path) must be absolute paths.